VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 Bobby Mikul, Times Square :CC0 -- [Source](https://www.publicdomainpictures.net/en/browse-author.php?a=2185)

 {{< /attribution >}}

+Information overload is increasingly becoming a problem.
+As more and more information is accessible at our fingertips and more advertisements have the opportunity to be beamed via any one of a number of surrounding screens directly into our retinas we need a way to filter it down to levels the human brain can cope with and digest.

+[TODO]

+Furthermore, the design should promote health.
+An example of this is Netflix's 'Are you still watching?' while this was implemented on their end to prevent unnecessary usage of data, it has the side effect of letting a user know they've been on the couch longer than should probably be advised.
+I'm not advocating for interruptions at every corner, just affirmative action by the user before bombardment with data.
+I do think as much data as possible should be linked to or aggregated, but force me to see more than what I request plus some surface level information.
+For something like YouTube this might mean playing a playlist is fine, but don't start playing another 'related' video when that list is over.

+[TODO]

+Beyond that, keeping the design minimal but powerful.
+I think markdown is a great example of this.
+Users aren't as dumb as people seem to think, we can, and do, learn the ways to make interaction with the things we use daily faster, so make the 'speed limit' as fast as it can be.
+Putting a frequently used option into a menu that needs to be clicked at all is much slower than assigning it a keyboard shortcut.

 [Five Years After Banning Outdoor Ads, Brazil's Largest City Is More Vibrant Than Ever](https://newdream.org/blog/sao-paolo-ad-ban)